Combat Guide – Dragon Age: The Veilguard

 Light Attacks are excellent for dealing moment-to-moment damage and keeping light enemies staggered, whereas Heavy Attacks are ideal for dealing heavy damage (especially to enemy Armor).
 The amount of damage or stagger you deal depends on the weapon you are using and its specific properties.

-On the defensive side of things, all Rooks have the ability to Dodge and to Parry.
+On the defensive side of things, all Rooks have the ability to Dodge and to Defend.
 When an enemy is about to attack you, a yellow indicator will appear above your head.
-Provided you can’t attack the enemy in time to make them flinch out of the attack, you’ll need to either Dodge or Parry to avoid being hit by the attack.
-A Dodge will see Rook roll out of the way of danger, whereas a riskier Parry will deflect their blade, dealing Stagger damage.
-Some Rooks also carry shields, which can be used to Shield Block enemy attacks with less precise timing than a Parry, but don’t allow for counterattacks.
+Provided you can’t attack the enemy in time to make them flinch out of the attack, you’ll need to either Dodge or Defend to avoid being hit by the attack.
+A Dodge will see Rook roll out of the way of danger, whereas a riskier Defend will deflect their blade, dealing Stagger damage.
+Warrior Rooks with shields and Mage Rooks with Staaves can be used to hold Defend to block enemy attacks without needing to time those blocks as precisely.

 dragon age the veilguard combat guide stagger

-In addition, you can also equip Runes from the Inventory screen, some of which have active effects which can be activated when you press the corresponding button.
+In addition, you can also equip Runes from the Inventory screen, each of which have active effects that can be activated when you press the corresponding button.
 These effects are often less impactful by themselves compared to Abilities (which will we touch on next), but frequently provide small buffs or status effects onto enemies that can synergize well with those abilities.

 Finally, before we get into Companions and the Ability Wheel, it is worth mentioning that there are various environmental factors that come into play during combat.
 Health pots are strewn around combat arenas to give you a chance to heal, and environmental obstacles like cliffs and exploding barrels can also be used to devastating effect against enemies who get too close to them.